larskarlitski/weldr.github.io/_posts/2018-10-18-Running-Composer-on-RHEL.md

     $ chcon -vR -t httpd_sys_content_t /var/www/html/
     $ systemctl start httpd

+Also, make sure httpd is accessible from the outside:

+    $ sudo firewall-cmd --add-service=http && firewall-cmd --add-service=http --permanent

 ## Configure Composer to use the mirrors

 Now we install the Composer itself: